okta/terraform-provider-okta/website/docs/d/app_saml.html.markdown

 - `label_prefix` - (Optional) Label prefix of the app to retrieve, conflicts with `label` and `id`.
 This will tell the provider to do a `starts with` query as opposed to an `equals` query.

-- `id` - (Optional) `id` of application to retrieve, conflicts with `label` and `label_prefix`.

-- `active_only` - (Optional) tells the provider to query for only `ACTIVE` applications.
+- `skip_groups` - (Optional) Indicator that allows the app to skip `groups` sync.
+Default is `false`.

 - `skip_users` - (Optional) Indicator that allows the app to skip `users` sync.
 Default is `false`.

-- `skip_groups` - (Optional) Indicator that allows the app to skip `groups` sync.
-Default is `false`.

 ## Attributes Reference

-- `id` - id of application.

-- `label` - label of application.

-- `name` - name of application.

-- `status` - status of application.

-- `key_id` - Certificate key ID.

-- `auto_submit_toolbar` - Display auto submit toolbar.

-- `hide_ios` - Do not display application icon on mobile app.

-- `hide_web` - Do not display application icon to users

-- `default_relay_state` - Identifies a specific application resource in an IDP initiated SSO scenario.

-- `sso_url` - Single Sign-on Url.

-- `recipient` - The location where the app may present the SAML assertion.

-- `destination` - Identifies the location where the SAML response is intended to be sent inside the SAML assertion.

-- `audience` - Audience restriction.

-- `idp_issuer` - SAML issuer ID.

-- `sp_issuer` - SAML service provider issuer.

-- `subject_name_id_template` - Template for app user's username when a user is assigned to the app.

-- `subject_name_id_format` - Identifies the SAML processing rules.

-- `response_signed` - Determines whether the SAML auth response message is digitally signed.

-- `request_compressed` - Denotes whether the request is compressed or not.

-- `assertion_signed` - Determines whether the SAML assertion is digitally signed.

-- `signature_algorithm` - Signature algorithm used ot digitally sign the assertion and response.

-- `digest_algorithm` - Determines the digest algorithm used to digitally sign the SAML assertion and response.

-- `honor_force_authn` - Prompt user to re-authenticate if SP asks for it.

-- `authn_context_class_ref` - Identifies the SAML authentication context class for the assertion’s authentication statement.

-- `accessibility_self_service` - Enable self-service.

 - `accessibility_error_redirect_url` - Custom error page URL.

 - `accessibility_login_redirect_url` - Custom login page URL.

-- `features` - features enabled.

-- `user_name_template` - Username template.

-- `user_name_template_suffix` - Username template suffix.

-- `user_name_template_type` - Username template type.

-- `user_name_template_push_status` - Push username on update.

-- `app_settings_json` - Application settings in JSON format.
+- `accessibility_self_service` - Enable self-service.

 - `acs_endpoints` - An array of ACS endpoints.
 You can configure a maximum of 100 endpoints.

+- `app_settings_json` - Application settings in JSON format.

+- `assertion_signed` - Determines whether the SAML assertion is digitally signed.

 - `attribute_statements` - List of SAML Attribute statements.
     - `name` - The name of the attribute statement.